AAMC Standardized Video Interview Frequently Asked Questions

 The size of a program’s applicant pool and how they integrate the Standardized Video Interview into their selection process will likely determine how many video interviews they will view.
 Feedback from program directors tell us that they want more than Board scores and academic metrics to support their decision-making about who they invite to interview.
 They also indicate that applicants who fall in the middle (i.e. may not have the highest Board scores but may excel in other areas) may be overlooked because they don’t stand out in other ways.
 We believe an applicant’s performance on the Standardized Video Interview can provide an additional information point that programs might find helpful when making decisions about who they invite to fill their limited interview slots.
 This tool provides applicants with another opportunity to help programs see why they might be a good fit for their program.

 One of the areas that the interview covers is knowledge of professional behaviors; and our first task is to challenge applicants to integrate this tool into their ethical and professional sphere for the good of all applicants and program directors.
 Applicants who sign up to complete the interview are asked to certify that they will not collect, share, or in any way distribute the interview questions to anyone.
 Applicants are subject to an ERAS Investigation if found to have breached the security of the video interview.
-In addition, the AAMC has taken steps to develop an extensive question bank so that questions are used for a very short period of time.
-Then, new questions will be introduced so it will be impossible to determine which interview questions any applicant will receive during the interview period.
-Applicants can use their time preparing for the interview by reflecting on the two areas covered in the interview— interpersonal and communication skills, and knowledge of professional behaviors—and thinking of experiences (clinical and non-clinical) they’ve had that address these areas.
+In addition, the AAMC has taken steps to develop an extensive question bank to address the issue of unfair advantage due to prior exposure.

 This project is not a research study.
 The results from the research year confirmed that the tool meets psychometric standards for reliability and validity, and correlates in expected ways with other selection tools.
-The SVI will be used by programs, in conjunction with other application information, to make decisions about which applicants to invite to in-person interviews.
-The AAMC will evaluate results of the pilot year and make an evidence-based decision about whether or not to continue the program.
+The Standardized Video Interview will be used by programs, in conjunction with other application information, to make decisions about which applicants to invite to in-person interviews.
+The AAMC will evaluate results of the operational pilot year and make an evidence-based decision about whether or not to continue the program.

 How did the AAMC decide the timeframe for making the video interviews a requirement for emergency medicine applicants?

 We carefully considered the timing of this project, and know that many schools begin sharing information about the residency selection process with rising seniors before they leave for summer activities.
 Although the requirement is new this year, we believe that the resources we provide for the video interview will help applicants prepare adequately.
 We also want to ensure that this critical information reaches program directors early enough to allow them to take this into account as they make decisions about in-person interviews in September.
-In order to provide sufficient time for our independent raters to evaluate interview responses and to deliver SVI scores to program directors when the ERAS application opens in September, the interview window is set for early June to 12:00 AM Eastern Time on August 1.
+In order to provide sufficient time for our independent raters to evaluate interview responses and to deliver Standardized Video Interview scores to program directors when the ACGME-accredited residency programs start receiving applications in September, the interview window is set June 6, 2017, at 9 a.m.
+ET to July 31, 2017, at 11:59 p.m.
+ET.

 Will the Standardized Video Interview take the place of in-person interviews?

 No, the Standardized Video Interview does not replace or replicate in-person interviews.
+The Standardized Video Interview is not a one-on-one interview and is not tailored to a specific residency program.
 The AAMC developed the Standardized Video Interview to provide information that is not readily available nor standardized in the current ERAS application packet when programs are making decisions about who to invite for interviews.
 Some programs may also use the tool when trying to finalize their rank order lists.
 Both applicants and programs alike indicate that the in-person interviews are a valuable part of residency selection process.

 Contact the AAMC at.